Doodleverse/segmentation_gym/README.md

-# Segmentation Zoo
+# Coastal Image Segmentation Zoo

-> Daniel Buscombe, Marda Science daniel@mardascience.com

-> Developed for the USGS Coastal Marine Geology program, as part of the Florence Supplemental project
+> Daniel Buscombe, Marda Science daniel@mardascience.com.
+Developed for the USGS Coastal Marine Geology program, as part of the Florence Supplemental project

 A toolbox to segment imagery using a residual UNet model.
 This repository allows you to do three things: